 - Quality controlling data for outliers, missing values, typographical errors, etc.

 - Image processing such as de-rotation, text detection/extraction (OCR), table detection/extraction

 If you need help with a project that doesn’t fall under the above services, reach out and set up a time to chat with us!

 We work with publicly available data, primarily from federal agencies.
 To see which data we have already integrated, and the data sets which we have already identified as priorities for future integration, please see Data We Wrangle, and our Public Utility Data Liberation project on GitHub.

-For well-defined projects, we will work with the client to define the scope of work, and estimate the number of hours required to complete it.
-Catalyst charges $125/hour for hourly work.
+For well-defined projects serving commercial or NGO customers, we will work with the client to define the scope of work, and estimate the number of hours required to complete it.
+As of January, 2024, Catalyst charges $155/hour for hourly work.